thunderseethe/thunderseethe.github.io/content/posts/lsp-base.md

 Our language lacks top level functions, data types, modules, on and on.

 But before setting off after those features I will probably take a break to do some writing about other things.
-If you look at my post history this year, it's almost exclusively making a language posts.
+If you look at my post history over the last year, it's almost exclusively making a language posts.
 I'd like to frolic for a bit before undertaking writing every pass for another feature (I'm looking at you rows or items).
 Eventually, I'd like to continue making a language so we can build on top of base with the really fancy stuff.